yuweisung/traceable-homework/README.md

 NAME                               READY   STATUS    RESTARTS   AGE traceable-agent-5765d45fc6-dz9sj   1/1     Running   0          13m
 ```
+You can confirm the connection is correct by the traceable-agent log or Traceable UI.
 ## Inject sidecar tracer to istio ingress-gateway
 1. Add 'traceableai-inject-tme=enabled" to istio-ingress-gateway namespace.
 ```